|

 that bites the horse's heels so that its rider shall fall backward."
 (Genesis 49:17) So we would not be surprised to see the serpent raised to represent Dan.
 The word-picture

-we reviewed involving the conflict between the nation of Israel
+we reviewed involving the conflict between the nation of There can be

 little doubt the source of the familiar symbol of an eagle with a ribbon or snake held in its beak comes from this prophetic